DavidCEllis/SplitGuides/readme.md

 # SplitGuides #

-**Speedrun notes with markdown and html formatting**
+**Speedrun notes display for Livesplit with markdown and html formatting**

 SplitGuides is an application for displaying speedrun notes in sync with livesplit.
 Requires *livesplit server* to be running.

-There is now a server version included to allow reading from a browser on another device.
+Includes a server version for rendering notes in browsers on another device (eg: tablet/phone).

 ## Install/Setup ##